 - Periareolar: Located near the armpit, this is another incision option for women who want to breastfeed, as it avoids vital breastfeeding structures.

 - Transaxillary: This incision circles the areola and has the potential to damage nerves, glands, or milk ducts.
 It’s not an ideal choice for women who wish to breastfeed.

 Depending on the look you’re trying to achieve—and the tissues you wish to protect—breast implants can be placed in slightly different locations.
 The 2 options are:

 - Subglandular: Implants are placed directly behind the breast tissue.
 While still relatively safe, the implant has a higher chance of contacting and affecting surrounding glands.

 - Submuscular: Implants are placed under the chest muscle.
 This location is safer for women who wish to breastfeed, as the implant is behind the pectoral muscle and kept away from glandular breast tissue.

 Breast augmentation is a highly customizable procedure that patients can adjust to their needs.
 However, despite all these variables, women have little reason to worry.
 Breastfeeding ability usually stays intact after breast augmentation—even without special care.

 Keeping your doctor in the loop about your breastfeeding concerns is still a good idea.
 And the best time to talk about your needs and concerns is during your one-on-one consultation.
-Be sure to tell your board-certified plastic surgeon about your family plans and how you wish to breastfeed in the future.
+Be sure to tell your plastic surgeon about your family plans and how you wish to breastfeed in the future.
 They will be able to create exceptional results while making your safety and satisfaction a priority.